 Lexapro and Celexa Lawsuits

-Lawsuits against Forest Laboratories claim the antidepressants Celexa and Lexapro caused birth defects and led to suicidal behavior.
-The company has agreed to millions of dollars in settlements.
+Lawsuits against Forest Laboratories claimed the antidepressants Celexa and Lexapro caused birth defects and led to suicidal behavior.
+The company agreed to millions of dollars in settlements.

 Fact Checked